Gerald Bull: High Altitude Research Project

 The Martlet's electronics triggered the release of the chemical markers at a set altitude.
 This left a sort of "smoke trail" through the atmosphere that could be used to measure winds aloft by visual means.
 The chemical was typically triethylaluminium, which burns on contact with air.
 Loading the shells was a dangerous job that required special handling.
 The Martlets were also used to release chaff instead of chemicals, allowing tracking via radar.
 Some shots used additional electronics to measure the magnetic field.
 Similar firings in support of the upper atmosphere research were made using 5" and 7" guns at Highwater, Alaska, and Wallops Island, Virginia.

-By the time the program ran down, about 1,000 firings had taken place, and the data collected during HARP represents half of all the upper-atmospheric data to this day.
+By the time the program ran down, about 1,000 firings had taken place, and the data collected during HARP represents half of all the upper-atmospheric data collected (as of 1991).

 The Martlet-2 was only a stepping-stone on the way to Bull's real interest, a gun-launched rocket that could reach outer space.
 The gun had been thoroughly tested and was well past intercontinental ranges, but needed modifying.
 In early 1963 HARP started experimenting with the Martlet-3, a 7-inch-diameter (177.8 mm) "full bore" projectile designed to test the basic problems of launching a solid-fuel artillery shell from guns.
 Solid shell fuel has the consistency of soft rubber and is cut into a pattern that is open in the middle, so on firing the "grain" would tend to collapse into the cavity.
 This problem was solved by filling the cavity with zinc bromide, which prevented the collapse and was drained after firing to allow the rocket to light.
 Test firings began at the US Ballistic Research Laboratory (now part of the U.S. Army Research Laboratory) in Aberdeen using a bored-out 175 mm gun from the M107.
 This program proved the basic concept and shots of the Martlet-3 reached altitudes of 155 mi.